microsoft/vcpkg-docs/vcpkg/concepts/offline.md

 ### Git Redirection

+Git Registries and some port sources are fetched using the git protocol, which may refer to resources outside the offline environment.
 The Git configuration below demonstrates how to redirect requests from the standard repository to an internal mirror:

 ```ini
 [url "https://internal/mirror/of/vcpkg"]